-4 Tips for Getting a Job at a Daycare Without Any Experience
+What Do You Need to Work at a Daycare?
+4 Tips for Getting a Job Without Experience

-One thing is for sure: You love kids and enjoy spending time with the ones in your life.
-You, more than anyone, know to appreciate their unending curiosity, boundless energy, spunk and humor.
-After all, kids really do say the funniest things.
+You love kids and enjoy spending time with the ones in your life.
+You appreciate their unending curiosity, boundless energy and humor.
+Plus, being around them just gives you joy.

 You’d love working with little kids, and maybe you’ve even done some babysitting in the past.
 But you’ve never had any formal experience in a childcare setting—and you’d like to change that.
 You want a career working with children, and with your patience and creativity, you know you’ll make a difference in their young lives.

 Don’t let your lack of experience stop you!